BITES AND BODY POSTURE

 FIGURE 2 - THE HOMINID HEAD POSTURE MECHANISM

-THE ROLE OF THE MANDIBLE– The airway passing through the middle of this mechanism and bending around the mandible makes the postural locations of the head and the mandible inversely proportional in a sagittal direction.
+THE ROLE OF THE MANDIBLE– Because the airway passes between the jawbones through the center of this mechanism and the whole craniofacial structure grows around the airway passage, the postural locations of the head and the mandible are inversely proportional in a sagittal direction.
 Moving either one anteriorly or posteriorly moves the other in the opposite direction.
 For example, surgery to advance the mandible causes the head to shift posteriorly, and surgery to move the mandible posteriorly causes the head to shift anteriorly.16-18.
 Shifting the head posteriorly shifts the mandible anteriorly (relative to the head) by compressing the tissues behind the mandibular rami.
 Shifting the head anteriorly shifts the mandible posteriorly (relative to the head), because the mandible is tethered to the clavicles and shoulder girdle and thus cannot shift as far anteriorly as the head.
+Shifting the mandible posteriorly shifts the head anteriorly by triggering reflex neuromuscular responses that extend the head in order to rotate the mandibular corpus upward and forward away from the cervical spine to restore the lost pharyngeal airway space.
+The increase in pharyngeal airway space produced by such head extension has been demonstrated with imaging.19-20 The ability of pharyngeal airway blockage to trigger head extension can be inferred from findings that most children with swollen tonsils have extended head posture which normalizes quickly after tonsillectomy.21-23

 However, the head cannot just tip back, because visual and vestibular reflexes (the so-called righting reflexes), keep it level with the horizon.
-The regulatory effect of the visual orientation reflex can be seen in the increased variability of head posture in the blind,50 and its power to alter muscle resting postures can be seen in its ability to bend the whole cranium in bipedal mice and also to produce extreme head extension in people with palpebral ptosis (eyelid droop).51 As a result of these righting reflexes, the head can only extend by simultaneously translating forward, as illustrated below.
+The regulatory effect of the visual orientation reflex can be seen in the increased variability of head posture in the blind.24 Also its power to alter muscle resting postures can be seen in its ability to bend the whole cranium in bipedal mice and also to produce extreme head extension in people with palpebral ptosis (eyelid droop).25 As a result of these righting reflexes, the head can only extend by simultaneously translating forward, as illustrated below.

-THE RECENT POSTERIOR SHIFT OF THE MANDIBLE - During the last couple of centuries, our sudden dietary change to liquids and refined foods has shifted our bites and mandibular postures posteriorly.19-32 The average mandible now rotates down and back rather than up and forward, as it did in our ancestors.
+THE RECENT POSTERIOR SHIFT OF THE MANDIBLE - During the last couple of centuries, our sudden dietary change to liquids and refined foods has made this scenario endemic.
+On average, our bites and mandibular postures have shifted significantly in a posterior direction.26-35 The average mandible now rotates down and back rather than up and forward, as it did in our ancestors.
 Mandibles have become shorter and more posteriorly positioned.
 Class 2 bites, in which the lower dentition is located posteriorly relative to the upper dentition, have become twice as frequent as they used to be; and many of those with class 1 bites actually have both an upper and lower dental arch that are located posteriorly relative to the cranial base, because most of the structural components of the craniofacial skeleton (including the bite table) follow the growth of the mandibular corpus, roughly in proportion to their distance from it.

 One cause of this posterior shift of the mandible is the failure to stimulate jawbone growth by chewing forces.
-Chewing is the major stimulus to growth in all animals studied.
-The role of jaw muscles in upward and forward mandibular rotation can be seen by the extreme downward and backward mandibular rotation that occurs in people with myotonic dystrophy.
+The role of jaw muscles in mandibular advancement and in upward and forward mandibular rotation can be seen by the extreme posterior and inferior mandibular posture that occurs in people with myotonic dystrophy.

 The other cause of this posterior shift of the mandible is a partial maxillo-mandibular synostosis due to retained overbite and steep cuspal interdigitation.
 In our ancestors, overjet and overbite slowly but steadily disappeared with age.
 In modern people, they generally persist throughout life, furthering the posterior shift by locking the tooth containing portion of the mandible (the corpus) back behind the upper front teeth.

 Much of the facial growth that has been inhibited horizontally has been redirected vertically.
-When the mandible's advance is blocked so it cannot grow anteriorly, it grows down and back.
+When the mandible' cannot grow anteriorly, it grows down and back.
 In some people, strong jaw closing muscles are able to prevent the downward component but keeps the mandible locked posteriorly back behind a steep and usually deep overbite.

 The change toward decreased horizontal growth and the increased vertical growth in modern humans is easy to see in skeletal remains.
-The study below left compares a population before and after they discovered agriculture about 10,000 years ago.
-The study below middle compares the average facial structures of traditional Australian Aborigines and modern Swedes.
-The same changes can be seen all over the planet when tribal people abandon their traditional diets and acquire a diet of soft processed foods.
+The comparison below left shows a population before and after they discovered agriculture about 10,000 years ago.
+The comparison below middle shows the average facial structures of traditional Australian Aborigines and modern Swedes.26-39 The same changes can be seen all over the planet when tribal people abandon their traditional diets and acquire a diet of soft processed foods.

 The dependence of this change on jaw muscle strength has been shown by numerous experiments.
-Very similar changes have been produced in several species of animals just by raising them on soft diets.33-40 The same types of changes can also be seen in natural experiments when people lose jaw muscle strength due to myotonic dystrophy, as seen below right.
+Very similar changes have been produced in several species of animals just by raising them on soft diets.40-49 The same types of changes can also be seen in natural experiments when people lose jaw muscle strength due to myotonic dystrophy, as seen in the comparison below right.

 THE SECULAR CHANGE IN CRANIOFACIAL PROPORTIONS